mbdoud/Compare-NP-Preferences/README.rst

 The following summary output files are written in the directory ``phylo_output``.

-Here are the results for optimization of the tree built with the *GY94* model in `codonPhyML`_ :
+Here are the results for optimization of the tree built with the *GY94* model in :

-    .. include:: GY94_summary.csv
+    .. include:: phylo_output/GY94_Allhosts_summary.csv
        :literal: